-“Our goal is to make sure we admit candidates who have high IQ and EQ who are also the right fit for [our school],” says Danielle Richie, senior associate director of MBA admissions & student recruitment at UNC Kenan-Flagler Business School, a Consortium member school.
+“Our goal is to make sure we admit candidates who have high IQ and EQ who are also the right fit for [our school],” says Danielle Richie, director of full-time MBA admissions & student recruitment at UNC Kenan-Flagler Business School, a Consortium member school.

 Using its holistic admissions process, the school takes into consideration each MBA candidate’s strengths individually but also considers the overall pool of applicants.
 While the program seeks candidates who can demonstrate leadership skills, are capable of collaborating, understand the importance of diversity and push others to succeed, applicants do not have to come from a business background.

 “Our students come from many different backgrounds and bring a wide range of experiences, interests and career aspirations,” Richie says.
 “Approximately 54 percent of our students come from a non-business discipline.
 You do not have to have a quantitative background to be successful in the program or during your internship and job search.”

 Kenan-Flagler, like many MBA programs, does prefer candidates who have at least two years of professional work experience, but that doesn’t mean there aren’t exceptions.
 “We do admit a small number of applicants with less experience,” says Richie.
 “These individuals have demonstrated strong leadership — in clubs and organizations, as student-athletes, through volunteer work, etc.; outstanding academics; and internship experience during their time in undergrad.”

 For prospective MBAs hoping to use the degree to switch careers, essays provide a great opportunity for demonstrating how the knowledge and skills you gained in your previous role will aid you in your new one.